FRANCES MOORE LAPPÉ

 Other notable awards include the International Studies Association's 2009 Outstanding Public Scholar Award, and in 2011, the Nonino Prize in Italy for her life's work.
 In 2007 Frances became a founding member of the World Future Council, based in Hamburg, Germany.
 Frances also serves on the National Advisory Board of the Union of Concerned Scientists, on the International Board of Advisors of Grassroots International and on the Value [the] Meal Advisory Board of Corporate Accountability International.
 She is also a member of the Sisters on the Planet network, part of Oxfam America.

 Frances is the cofounder of three organizations, including Oakland based think tank Food First, and more recently, the Small Planet Institute, which she leads with her daughter, Anna Lappé.
 Frances and her daughter have also cofounded the Small Planet Fund, which channels resources to democratic social movements worldwide.
+In the 1990s, she cofounded the American News Service covering bottom-up solutions arising across the country.
+Its stories were picked up by half the nation’s largest one hundred newspapers.

 ADVISORY POSTS AND BOARDS